matzhedman/project_3/README.md

 * Google Sheet - this was used as a database.

 ## Testing
 ### Functional Testing

 ### Pep8 Validation
 * Python syntax checker at [Extends class](https://extendsclass.com/python-tester.html) was used to check the code.
 No error was found.
 ![python-validator](/documents/images/pp3_python_validator.png)

 ### Bugs and Fixes
-#### Bugs
 * start()
     * Name input validation not working, tried this in different variations:
 	![name_validation](/documents/images/pp3_input_validation.png)

 * mainMenu()
-Validation doesn’t work.
+    * Validation doesn’t work.
 System crashes when anything else then 1, 2 or 00 is printed.
+        * Fixed! credits below.

 * choose_a_day()
-Validation doesn’t work.
+    * Validation doesn’t work.
 System crashes when anything else then 1 to 7 is printed.
+        * Partially fixed!
+See test result in [Functional Testing](#Functional-Testing).

 * times()
-Validation doesn’t work.
+    * Validation doesn’t work.
 System crashes when anything else then 1 to 4 is printed.
+        * Partially fixed!
+See test result in [Functional Testing](#Functional-Testing).

 * summary()
 When typing anything else then ”yes” or ”no”; message not printed.
 Repeats the question.